-Viewing the arrangement in a commercially and economically realistic way
+Viewing the arrangement as a whole and in a commercially and economically realistic way

-- 69. In the Commissioner's opinion, when the arrangement is viewed as a whole and in a commercially and economically realistic way using the factors mentioned at [14], it can be seen that the arrangement's tax advantages do not arise as a result of artificiality, contrivance or pretence. - 70.
-That is, in reality, there is in this scenario a validly established trust.
+81. In the Commissioner's opinion, when the arrangement is viewed as a whole and in a commercially and economically realistic way using the factors mentioned at [17], it can be seen that the arrangement's commercial and economic reality is consistent with its legal form and tax advantages do not arise as a result of artificiality or contrivance.

+82. That is, in reality, there is in this scenario a validly established trust.
 The distributions of beneficiary income have been undertaken in compliance with the Trusts Act 2019, the trust deed, general trust law requirements and subpart HC of the Act.
 There is no suggestion the beneficiaries are not, in reality, entitled under the trust, or that they will not benefit from the distribution of income to them.